wilhe1m/StructureWatch/README.md

 * netcore 3.1
 * sqlite

-will try to write a database in the install root.
+At startup will try to write a database in the install root.

 ## Code dumbness
 All times are UTC times.

 ## Thanks
-This code ownes a big debt to seraphx2 especially this code base: https://github.com/seraphx2/ESI.NET
+This code owes a big debt to seraphx2 especially this code base: https://github.com/seraphx2/ESI.NET